Anmol-Ghadia/YetAnotherECommerceSite/README.md

     1. `Authentication Error`

 ### Authentication related queries
-1) Request to generate a json-web-toke for a user, assuming the username is unique and both details satisfy with the schema
+1) Request to generate a json-web-token for a user, assuming the username is unique and both details satisfy with the schema
     ```json
     {